artcuddy/project5-foodsnap-backend/README.md

 ### Frameworks, libraries, and Programs

 - Django Cloudinary Storage
-    - storage of images
+    - Storage of images in the cloud
 - Pillow
-    - image processing capabilities
+    - Image processing capabilities
 - Django Resized
     - For resizing the uploaded images
 - Git